-- Alin Bostan is part of the Scientific advisory board of the conference series Effective Methods in Algebraic Geometry (MEGA). - Since 2020, for a period of 5 years, Alin Bostan is member of the steering committee of the Journées Nationales de Calcul Formel (JNCF), the annual meeting of the French computer algebra community. - Alin Bostan is part of the scientific committee of the GDR EFI ("Functional Equations and Interactions") dependent on the mathematical institute (INSMI) of the CNRS.
+- Alin Bostan is part of the Scientific advisory board of the conference series Effective Methods in Algebraic Geometry (MEGA). - Pierre Lairez is part of the executive committee of the 2024 edition of the conference series Effective Methods in Algebraic Geometry (MEGA). - Since 2020, for a period of 5 years, Alin Bostan is member of the steering committee of the Journées Nationales de Calcul Formel (JNCF), the annual meeting of the French computer algebra community. - Alin Bostan is part of the scientific committee of the conference Combinatorics and Arithmetic for Physics: Tenth Anniversary Edition held at IHES from Nov.
+15-17, 2023. - Alin Bostan is part of the scientific committee of the GDR EFI ("Functional Equations and Interactions") dependent on the mathematical institute (INSMI) of CNRS.
 The goal of this GDR is to bring together various research communities in France working on functional equations in fields of computer science and mathematics.